notFazal/Grow-Garden/fgp3.md

 Track 3:
 Duolingo app for endangered languages HG:No
 AI Subtitle for in real time HG:Yes

 # Helmer's Brainstorming
 Track 1:
-An app that shows types of birds in a location FE: yes an app that shows landmarks FE: No
+An app that shows types of birds in a location FA: No FE: yes an app that shows landmarks FA: Yes FE: No
 Track 2:
-An app that tracks events at UIC by time FE: No an app that finds empty rooms to study FE: Yes
+An app that tracks events at UIC by time FA: Yes FE: No an app that finds empty rooms to study Fa:Yes FE: Yes Track 3:
-Track 3:
-An app that tracks Music venues by genre FE: Yes an app that tracks Art museum tours by date  FE: No
+An app that tracks Music venues by genre FA: No FE: Yes an app that tracks Art museum tours by date FA: No FE: No